- Briefing Room

 |Duration / Status||

-Construction on the train hall began in August 2017.
+Construction on the train hall (phase 2) began in August 2017.

 |TIFIA Credit Assistance||

-The TIFIA loan is secured by Payments In Lieu of Taxes (PILOT), generated by the commercial development within the building.
-The TIFIA loan also benefits from a debt service backstop from the MTA until the commercial development reaches stabilization, and a mortgage over the Farley Building.
+The TIFIA loan is secured by Payments In Lieu of Taxes (PILOT) generated by the commercial development within the building.
+The TIFIA loan also benefits from a debt service backstop from the MTA until the commercial development reaches stabilization, as well as a mortgage over the Farley Building.

 |Related Links / Articles|